Trump rips into British left-wing critics Khan, Corbyn in press conference

 “Nigel’s had a big victory, he picked up 32 percent of the vote starting from nothing, and I think they’re big powers over there -- I think they’ve done a good job,” Trump said last week.

 The American president’s visit comes at a critical time for the U.K. Should Brexit go ahead, a U.S.-U.K. trade relationship will be key to Britain’s post-Brexit success.
-Trump has repeatedly expressed his support for such a deal on Monday said a deal was possible “once U.K. gets rid of the shackles.”
+Trump used the press conference to double down on his support for a deal.

+“There is tremendous potential in that trade deal, I would probably say two or three times what we are doing now,” he said.

+While he has been critical of May's handling of Brexit in the past, on Tuesday he was more diplomatic: "Perhaps you won't be given the credit you deserve...you deserve a lot of credit."
+But he also joked with May about past advice that he gave her to sue to E.U. instead of negotiating with the European behemoth.

 CLICK HERE TO GET THE FOX NEWS APP